-11) Final project (3 credit participants only) No later than Dec NOT REQUIRED 14 Project should cite and incorporate ideas from five of the required texts.10 pages minimum, 12 pages maximum, double-spaced.
-10, 2021 FOR 2-CREDIT PARTICIPANTS Final project options Revisit your question journal.
+1.4. ways you are recognizing and building your resilience, individually and with others in your micro-climate.1.5.
+Specific references to at least 5 of the required texts (draw on your reading responses if you'd like!)
+Fir nal project (3 credit participants only) Turn in by Oct 13. n/a the roject should cite and incorporate ideas from five of e required texts.10 pages minimum, 12 pages aximum, double-spaced.
+Oct 13.
+Fir nal project options 2.
+Revisit your questions.
 Choose 3-4 questions and write what you have learned as you have journeyed with those questions.
-2. Write a letter to yourself, a friend, family member, enemy, your institution/organization, your community, your country, or the planet.
+3. Write a letter to yourself, a friend, family member, enemy, your institution/organization, your community, your country, or the planet.
 This letter is designed to be shared in order to break free from a cycle of harm.
-A full-credit assignment will include: 2.1. your ideas(s) for building safety, support, voice and choice; 2.2. acknowledgment of what has happened/is happening (naming a specific harm or harms, ways you/your community have/has experienced cycles of violence, including how you/others have experienced harm and/or caused harm); 2.3. possible ways to reconnect (in self or with others), including addressing justice needs; 2.4. ways you are recognizing and building your resilience, individually and with others in your micro-climate.
-3. Write a story that features a character on a journey within and out of the cycles of violence, in which the main character is struggling with a harm where they experience the intersection of the personal with the systemic.4.
-Design your own assignment.
+A full-credit assignment will include 3.1. your ideas(s) for building safety, support, voice and choice; 3.2. acknowledgment of what has happened/is happening (naming a specific harm or harms, ways you/your community have/has experienced cycles of violence, including how you/others have experienced harm and/or caused harm); 3.3. possible ways to reconnect (in self or with others), including addressing justice needs; 3.4. ways you are recognizing and building your resilience, individually and with others in your micro-climate.
+15 4.
+Write a story that features a character on a journey within and out of the cycles of violence, in which the main character is struggling with a harm where they experience the intersection of the personal with the systemic.
+5. Design your own assignment.
 You may choose another way to share how you have integrated the readings and experiential learning from this course.
 Please check with the instructor to clarify your plan during office hours.